mohammadd13579/RSA-Encryption/README.md

 # RSA Encryption

-How it works along with rsa encryption calculations that a type of asymmetric encryption, which uses two different but linked keys.
+.:How rsa works, which is a type of asymmetric encryption that uses two different but related keys, along with the corresponding equations:.

+> [!NOTE]
+> Random module is used in this program